 In the beginning, the little blue engine did not believe in its ability to get over the mountain, but because it had never been, and it wanted to help, the engine was motivated to try.
 Surrounding the train and encouraging her were all of the toys for the children, but it was what the train told herself that got her up the mountainside.

 “I think I can.
 I think I can.
 I think I can.”

 Giving yourself a mental high-five or an actual small reward when you accomplish your nano-habit is important.
 Every time you do, you increase your belief in your ability to continue.
-Researcher BJ Fogg (2020) calls these nano-habits, tiny habits, but whatever term you use, the critical thing to know is that rewards, even small ones, matter.
-What gets rewarded by the release of dopamine in our brain, gets repeated.
+Researcher B. J. Fogg (2020) calls these tiny habits, but whatever term you use, the critical thing to know is that rewards, even small ones, matter.
+What gets rewarded by the release of dopamine in our brain gets repeated.

-For more specific ways, teachers, employers, consultants, coaches, and others can assist in the development and improvement of self-efficacy, keep reading.
+For more specific ways that teachers, employers, consultants, coaches, and others can assist in the development and improvement of self-efficacy, keep reading.

 5 Exercises for Enhancing Self-Efficacy